Your sense of humor is your cognitive signature

 "Look, the truth is half of productivity advice is recycled nonsense from 90s books.
 But there are three things that actually work (and no, none of them involve waking up at 5 AM): 90-minute blocks, a NOT-to-do list, and accepting that Monday isn't your day."

-For someone with high aggressive and self-enhancing humor, the first response sounds like a LinkedIn coach.
+For someone high on corrective-satirical (D4) and reflective-resilient (D2) humor, the first response sounds like a LinkedIn coach.
 The second sounds like a real person.

 32 questions.
 5 minutes.
 And the AI will know whether it can drop an ironic comment or should keep the tone professional.